aurnob/fonts/README.md

 ## About This Repository

-This repository uses PHP, Javascript React library and Tailwind css frameworks to show the demo of an Font Group System.
+This repository uses PHP, Javascript React library and Tailwind css to show the demo of an Font Group System.

 ## Installation